pact-foundation/docs.pact.io/website/docs/pact_broker.md

 title: Introduction
 ---

-The Pact Broker is an application for sharing for consumer driven contracts and verification results.
+The Pact Broker is an application for sharing consumer driven contracts and verification results.
 It is optimised for use with "pacts" \(contracts created by the [Pact](http://docs.pact.io) framework\), but can be used for any type of contract that can be serialized to JSON.

 > **Quick Start**